elenderg/PAL-1000/instruções de compilação.md

 `Set the routine's callback flag.`
-`Compile the routine's monikettes and the routine's parameters given the rider.` `Convert the routine's monikettes to the routine's moniker.` `If the routine's moniker is in the routine index, abort with "I already know how to '" then the routine's moniker then "'." and the routine's locus; exit.`
+`Compile the routine's monikettes and the routine's parameters given the rider.` `Convert the routine's monikettes to the routine's moniker.` `If the routine's moniker is in the routine index, abort with "_I already know how to '_" then the routine's moniker then "_'._" and the routine's locus; exit.`
 `Index the routine given the routine's monikettes and the routine index.`